Disimasa/svelte-awaitable-dialog/README.md

 <AwaitableDialog/>
 ```

 Also there's opportunity to return data from dialog as promise result by passing data object to resolveDialog function.
-Check REPL example for example.
+Check REPL for example.

 ## API